Comparing FWA for Enterprise and FWA for Rural Key Differences Explained

 Latency Benchmarks

 The company also needed fast response times for video calls and trading.
-The provider showed real numbers for latency on its website.
+The provider showed real numbers for latency.
 These numbers showed the internet responded in less than 20 milliseconds.
 The IT team checked these numbers against other choices.
-The provider’s blog posts and stories helped the team see how FWA could help them.
+The provider’s detailed information helped the team see how FWA could help them.

 The company had steady internet, even during storms or repairs.
 The special SLAs and low latency made FWA for Enterprise the best pick for their business.